Raise your hand if you were forced to eat meatloaf as a kid (my arm is stretched into the air, waving wildly right now)!

 - 1/4 cup gluten free panko-style bread crumbs

-- Cut onion in half then each half into thin slices.
-Melt butter in a large skillet or pot over medium heat then add onion and a dash of salt.
+- Cut onion in half then each half into thin slices OR, chop the onion.
+Melt butter in a large skillet or pot over medium heat then add onions and a dash of salt.
 Cook, stirring every couple of minutes, until onions are golden brown and caramelized, about 20 minutes.
 Turn heat down if onions start to burn.
-Set aside to cool slightly - can be made ahead of time.
+Set aside to cool slightly - can be made up to several days ahead of time.

 - Preheat oven to 425 degrees.
 In a large bowl combine ground beef, egg, Worcestershire sauce, 2 Tablespoons BBQ sauce, bread crumbs, salt, pepper, cheese cubes, and caramelized onions, then mix until just combined.
 Divide mixture into 4 equal-sized portions then form into loaves and place on a foil-lined, non-stick-sprayed baking sheet.
 Spread 1 Tablespoon BBQ sauce over each loaf then bake for 20 minutes, or until no longer pink in the center, and then serve.